caugustine2022/resume/README.md

 * Created and implemented Ansible scripts to automatically update system components, saving 30% administrator's time.
 * Integrated Nagios with PagerDuty and wrote Ansible playbook to automate the server's onboardings as well as the configuration.
 * Monitored system activities like CPU, Memory, Disk, and Swap space usage to avoid any performance issues, ensuring the highest 24-hour/7-day week critical system availability.
-* Assisted with refining the Software Development Life Cycle (SDLC) to fit system needs; designed and enhanced the software architecture to improve scalability, service reliability, capacity, and performance.
+* Assisted in defining the technical and solution architecture software development delivery and provided hands-on technical direction working with other developers to review code and resolve issues.
-* Worked with the development teams to make sure the applications fit nicely within the infrastructure and scalability/reliability is designed and implemented from the ground up.
+* Worked with the development teams in the root-cause analysis of complex problems involving multiple parties, networks, hardware, and software that relate to scaling and performance.
 * Undertook routine preventative measures and implemented, maintained, and monitored the network security and intrusion detection, while preparing the technical and user documentation and training materials.